ReyLads/ReyLads/README.md

   </a>
 </div>
 <br>
 Autodidact and self-starter Java Developer with solid knowledge in AWS and Azure.
-Proven experience in developing robust and scalable cloud-based solutions.
+Well-versed in developing robust and scalable cloud-based solutions.
 Passionate about leveraging cloud technologies and automation to drive efficiency and innovation in software development.<br>
 <br>
 <div align="left">